Conservator of Flora and Fauna

 The Eastern Grey Kangaroo is an important—and iconic—part of Canberra’s grassland and woodland environment.
 There are populations at most nature parks in the ACT.
 Following the declaration of the Eastern Grey Kangaroo as a controlled native species, the Conservator for Flora and Fauna is preparing a controlled native species management plan for the Eastern Grey Kangaroo.

-Consultation on The Eastern Grey Kangaroo: Draft Controlled Native Species Management Plan closed on 24 March 2017.
-The plan will now be finalised.
+Consultation on The Eastern Grey Kangaroo: Controlled Native Species Management Plan has been finalised.